AmalGho/skills.sa/README.md

 # skills.sa
-clone a ui with my own additions.
+clone an ui with my own additions.